Monjett Graham

+Monjett Graham (born 1946) is an American contemporary visual artist and writer.
+His work addresses topics such as spirituality and African American history.
+Graham is known for his paintings, prints, and mixed media collage work.

-Biography and education
+Early life and education

+Monjett Graham, was born in 1946, in Omaha, Nebraska.
+His father was Richard Graham, a government meat inspector.
+He graduated in 1964 from Omaha North High School.
-Monjett Graham, was born in Omaha, Nebraska.
-He obtained a bachelor's degree from the University of Nebraska–Lincoln, majoring in European and American History with a minor in Art.
-Monjett Graham then went on to complete his Master's thesis in Psychology and Art in 1974 from the Lone Mountain College.

-Graham continued his education at the University of Toronto, The San Francisco Institute of Art, and also attended The San Francisco Art Academy, focus was on Art.
+Graham obtained a bachelor's degree from the University of Nebraska–Lincoln.
+Graham then went on to complete his Masters degree in psychology and art in 1974 from the Lone Mountain College.
+Graham continued his education at the University of Toronto, the San Francisco Art Institute, and the Academy of Art University.

-Monjett Graham is a daily practitioner of Transcendental Meditation, yoga and weight lifting.

-He started these life-style features in the 1970s to increase his artistic productivity and relieve stress.

-Working out five days a week, he is a certified personal trainer and specializes in strength training for adults.

-His hobby is studying Chinese calligraphy which lead Monjett to move to Beijing China in the fall of 2012.

 1970s

-Monjett Graham moved to San Francisco, California in October 1969, from Omaha, Nebraska.
-In the early 1970s he wrote a regular column on culture for the Sun Reporter, an African American newspaper, located in San Francisco.
-He also contributed artwork to The Rip Off Review of Western Culture magazine/comic; two pieces were published in the first issue.
+Graham moved to San Francisco, California in October 1969, from Omaha, Nebraska.
+In the early 1970s he wrote a regular column on culture for the Sun-Reporter, an African American newspaper in San Francisco.
+He also contributed artwork to The Rip Off Review of Western Culture magazine comic; two pieces were published in the first issue.
 The first drawing was entitled "Urban Mood" created with a single woodcut and pencil.
 The second drawing was created with woodcuts only, three soldiers, entitled "Occupation".
 The subject matter, at that time was social commentary and surrealistic landscapes.